Floe-Project/Floe/docs/src/develop/library-lua-api.md

 If there are any errors in your script, Floe will show them on the GUI along with a line number and a description of the problem.

-See the [`floe.lua` section of "Develop Libraries"](develop-libraries.md#the-floelua-file) to see a complete example of a Floe Lua file.

 ## Library API
 Use these functions to create your sample library.
 Take note of the `[required]` annotations - omitting these fields will cause an error.